akka/akka/CONTRIBUTING.md

    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.
    - Please write additional tests covering your feature and adjust existing ones if needed before submitting your pull request.
 The `validatePullRequest` sbt task ([explained below](#the-validatepullrequest-task)) may come in handy to verify your changes are correct.
 1. Once your feature is complete, prepare the commit following our [Creating Commits And Writing Commit Messages](#creating-commits-and-writing-commit-messages).
 For example, a good commit message would be: `Adding compression support for Manifests #22222` (note the reference to the ticket it aimed to resolve).
 1. If it's a new feature, or a change of behaviour, document it on the [akka-docs](https://github.com/akka/akka/tree/master/akka-docs), remember, an undocumented feature is not a feature.
-If the feature was touching Scala or Java DSL, make sure to document it in both the Java and Scala documentation (usually in a file of the same name, but under `/scala/` instead of `/java/` etc).
+If the feature was touching Scala or Java DSL, make sure to document it in both the Java and Scala documentation.
 1. Now it's finally time to [submit the pull request](https://help.github.com/articles/using-pull-requests)!
 1. If you have not already done so, you will be asked by our CLA bot to [sign the Lightbend CLA](http://www.lightbend.com/contribute/cla) online.
 CLA stands for Contributor License Agreement and is a way of protecting intellectual property disputes from harming the project.
 1. If you're not already on the contributors white-list, the @akka-ci bot will ask `Can one of the repo owners verify this patch?`, to which a core member will reply by commenting `OK TO TEST`.
 This is just a sanity check to prevent malicious code from being run on the Jenkins cluster.